Leadership AdvisoryExecutive Roles

 Managing Leadership Transitions and Transferring Knowledge

-Knowledge transfer is equally important.
+Information transfer is equally important.
 Outgoing executives typically hold insights that go beyond formal documents, like how to manage unique stakeholder relationships or anticipate pitfalls.
 Arranging structured briefings between the departing and incoming leaders helps keep these details inside the organization.
 This practice reduces anxiety among other employees and preserves forward momentum.

 Newly promoted managers can also gain invaluable insights from executive coaching.
 Having a coach’s outside perspective can improve decision-making and communication skills, especially in the critical early phase of a leadership change.
 When employees see that the company supports new leaders, they feel more confident in those individuals.